Trudeau lays down challenge to companies in bid to boost trade with Asia

 A preliminary study of a Canada-ASEAN trade agreement has been done.
 Hammering out a final agreement could take up to eight years, Charest said.

-ASEAN invited Trudeau again this year to its East Asia summit, which is one of the most important gatherings in the region.
+Trudeau will meet ASEAN members on Wednesday, joining them for some of the meetings associated with the annual East Asia summit, which is one of the most important gatherings in the region.
 Trudeau is there for a second year in a row, having been the first Canadian prime minister to attend last year.

 The security table regularly talks about tensions with North Korea, whose dictator, Kim Jong Un, has opened lines of communication with U.S. President Donald Trump.

-Note: Note to readers: This is a corrected story.
-Trudeau will not be taking part in the security table at the East Asia summit this year.